egeoffrey/egeoffrey-gateway/README.md

 ## Version

-The version of this egeoffrey-gateway is 1.0-16 on the development branch.
+The version of this egeoffrey-gateway is 1.0-17 on the master branch.